w3c/market-data-odrl-profile/NewActivityTerms.md

 ----------------|------------
 Data Set Type |
 Context |
-Note |
+Note | Ignore?

 **Decompile** | -
 ----------------|------------
 Data Set Type |
 Context |
-Note |
+Note | Ignore?

 **Disaggregate** | -
 ----------------|------------
 Data Set Type |
 Context |
 Note | Is this an Activity or a Constraint on the Asset?
+Is it the opposite of Commingle?

 **Merge** | -